Movie and Book Reviews: How to Write a Great Critique

 - Try to look for artistic visual references that a director might have put in, and not many people have spotted before.

 So a book or movie review must contain your opinions and thoughts about the chosen piece and also any recommendations.
-To become a professional critic you need to have evaluated many different kinds of works and publish them in various media.
+To become a professional critic you need to have evaluated many different kinds of works and publish them in various media like it do professional essay writers.
 It is worth noting if any professional critics have reviewed your chosen work and keep in mind what they have said.

 Personal Opinions vs Popular Critic Opinions